 Learning

 Some children and young people with special educational needs and/or disabilities (SEND) have needs or disabilities that affect their ability to learn.
 Special educational needs are not always a lifelong problem.
 Some children only need support for a short time.
-Find out more about the early support available and What to do if you think your child or young person has special educational needs (SEN) or disabilities
+Find out more about the early support available and what to do if you think your child or young person has special educational needs (SEN) or disabilities

 b-Hive